 While caterers are happy to adapt, they stressed that they needed to put the safety of their staff and your guests first, warning that the investment of safety equipment and PPE could offset potential savings from serving fewer guests than originally planned.
 Where there is a cost-saving from a significant reduction in guest numbers, caterers will be encouraging couples to upgrade their menu choices to maintain the same minimum spend.

 We anticipate an increase in demand for simple marquees from wedding venues wanting to increase their outdoor space, as well as for newly engaged couples who are now looking towards having weddings outdoors.
-We are hoping local authorities will allow marquees to stay in place next summer for more than the current 29-day limit.
+We are hoping local authorities will allow marquees to stay in place for more than the current 29-day limit.
 This would allow venues to keep a marquee up throughout the peak wedding season.

-More extravagant multi-level marquees will be popular for winter weddings this year.
-Particularly during peak weekends when venues are already fully booked with postponed weddings.
+More extravagant multi-level marquees will be popular for winter weddings, particularly during peak weekends when venues are already fully booked with postponed weddings.